larrystone/BC-26-More-Recipes/README.md

 * Run `npm install` to install all packages
 * Run `sequelize db:migrate` to run pending migrations
 * Run `npm start` to start application
+* Use localhost:3001 to access backend on POSTMAN
-* type localhost:3000 in browser to access application
+* Type localhost:3000 in browser to access client side

 ## Available Scripts